• Skip to main content

 Servings 4 people

-Calories 385 kcal
+Calories 499 kcal

 Ingredients

-• 10 small shallots, halved
+• 10 small shallots

 • 2 tablespoon tomato purée

-• 75 g puy lentils, washed and drained
+• 75 g dried puy lentils

-• 300 g chestnut or flat mushrooms, sliced thickly
+• 300 g chestnut or flat mushrooms

 • 20 g dried porcini mushrooms

-• 275 ml brown ale (check it is vegan)
+• 275 ml brown ale check it is vegan

 • 200 ml vegetable stock

-• Soya milk to glaze
+• dairy-free milk to glaze

 Instructions